Dennis Desrosiers

 Dennis Desrosiers (born March 28, 1949) is a Canadian former professional ice hockey player and coach.
 He played 13 professional seasons, mostly in the International Hockey League (IHL) where he played 532 games, scoring 312 goals and 277 points for 589 points, and earning 1690 penalty minutes.
-Following his retirement as a player, Desrosiers spent the next 18 seasons a head coach in the IHL, ECHL, UHL and OHL.
+Following his retirement as a player, Desrosiers spent the next 18 seasons as a head coach in the IHL, ECHL, UHL and OHL.
 He was then Saginaw Spirit's radio colour commentator from 2004-2012.

 Playing career

 Desrosiers began his professional career in 1970 with the Clinton Comets of the Eastern Hockey League where he played two seasons before joining the Saginaw Gears of the International Hockey League (IHL) for their inaugural 1972-73 season.
 With the exception of 28 games played in the American Hockey League with the New Haven Nighthawks during the 1973–74 season, Desrosiers remained with the Gears until the 1981–82 season when he joined the Flint Generals, first as a player and then, beginning with the 1983–84 season, as Flint's head coach.